Imburse-Payments/imburse-payments.github.io/pages/getting-started/account-management.md

 ### Account
 The Account is the root of the system.
 The Account API Keys and Tenants are child objects of the Account.

-Your Account is setup by Imburse upon registration.
+Your Account is set up by Imburse upon registration.

 ### Account API Keys
-When your Account was initially setup you would have been issued with an Account API Key to allow you to access the APIs.
+When your Account was initially set up you would have been issued with an Account API Key to allow you to access the APIs.

-You can setup additional Account API Keys as you require.
+You can set up additional Account API Keys as you require.

 **<mark>Important - Creating an Account API Key will generate your Public Key and Private Key values.
-The Private Key value cannot be retrieved after creation so it's important this is safely stored.</mark>**
+The Private Key value cannot be retrieved after creation so it's important it is captured and stored somewhere safe.</mark>**

 ##### Account Roles
 The capabilities of an Account API Key are dependent on the **Account Roles** that are assigned to it.
 The following table shows the **Account Roles** that are available: